-\ Data shown here for underfed group and full fed groups include patients randomized to the intensive insulin and conventional insulin therapy within these 2 groups.
-Refer to the intensive insulin therapy section for data on intensive insulin vs conventional groups.
+\ Data shown here for underfed groups and full fed groups include patients randomized to the intensive insulin and conventional insulin therapy within these 2 groups.
+Refer to the intensive insulin therapy section for data on intensive insulin vs. conventional groups.

-\\ Includes 272 patients that also randomized to an experimental arm of omega 3fatty acids arm.
+\\ Includes 272 patients that also randomized to an experimental arm of omega 3 fatty acids arm.